fallnlove/HiFiGAN/README.md

 > [!NOTE]
 > Generated audio saved in `data/saved` dir.
 To customize save path use `inferencer.save_path` option.

+> [!NOTE]
+> Use option `inferencer.from_pretrained` to provide path to pre-trained model

 ## Custom dataset inference

-Run following commands to inference HiFiGAN with FastSpeech2 on text data.
+Run following commands to inference HiFiGAN with Tacotron2 on text data.

 1. Inference model in custom dataset.